AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/modules/index.md

 ▪ **bootstrap**: *function*

-Callback used to bootstrap a solution.
+The callback used to bootstrap a solution.
 The runtime object is passed in as a parameter to this callback.

 ▸ (`runtime`: [Runtime](../interfaces/index.runtime.md)): *void*